-We intend to take advantage of these reporting exemptions described above until we are no longer an emerging growth company.
+We are permitted and intend to take advantage of these reporting exemptions described above until we are no longer an emerging growth company.
 Under the JOBS Act, emerging growth companies can also delay adopting new or revised accounting standards until such time as those standards apply to private companies.